 The Problem: cleaning up after painting can make a bigger mess

-I can’t even tell you how many times, while cleaning up after a paint party, I made a bigger mess cleaning up all that leftover paint than any of my painters left at their station!
+I can’t even tell you how many times, while cleaning up after a paint and sip party, I made a bigger mess cleaning up all that leftover paint than any of my painters left at their station!

 Rinsing off a palette of acrylic paint in a sink can stain porcelain basins if they aren’t scrubbed down immediately, and dumping a palette in the trash after painting is wasteful (and sometimes results in paint dripping through the trash and leaking or even transferring onto the clothing of the person tasked with taking out the trash).